u

 Windmill 19 alansmeccano.orgWindmill 20 alansmecccano.org

-Above is a very attractive windmill using 1920's windmill sails using re-sprayed parts by an old Meccano friend Stan Knight in the U.S.A.
+Above is a very attractive windmill using 1920's windmill sails using re-sprayed parts by my much missed old Meccano friend Stan Knight from the U.S.A.
 The model is a scaled down version of a set 6 model from the 1954 manual of instructions.

 .